 My mum suggested that they would probably have quite thick skin but that didn’t bother me.
 I was more amazed by the amount of juice I got from them.
 Although I shouldn’t have been so surprised based on their size!

-After a little bit of trial & error, I found that a ratio of 1:1:3 of lemon juice, sugar & water works quite well for my tastebuds.
+After a little bit of trial and error, I found that a ratio of 1:1:3 of lemon juice, sugar and water works quite well for my taste buds.

-Add 1/2 cup of sugar to 250ml of boiling water, stir to dissolve the sugar
+- Add 1/2 cup of sugar to 250ml of boiling water in a heatproof jug, stir to dissolve the sugar

-Serve with ice & lemon slices if desired
+- Serve with ice and lemon slices if desired